isomerpages/moe-jpjc/_to-be-updated-info/Direct School Admission 2023.md

 <h5>Application Procedures</h5>

 <p>1.
-All applicants are to submit their application form through the website using the link: [https://dsa.jpjc.edu.sg](https://dsa.jpjc.edu.sg/) from 5 May 2022, Wednesday, onward.
+All applicants are to submit their application form through the website using the <a href="https://dsa.jpjc.edu.sg"> link</a> from 5 May 2022, Wednesday, onward.
 All applications must be submitted by:</p>

 <ul><li> 8 Jul 2022, Friday, 2359hrs for Phase 1 Application</li>
 	<li>17 Aug 2022, Wednesday, 2359hrs for Phase 2 Application</li></ul>